PaulLupe/CV-Portofolio/README.md

 Apply my passion and interest in technology through projects to showcase my skills and transition into a role in IT as an IT Support Analyst and eventually as a Cybersecurity Analyst.

 ### Skills ###
-Windows & Linux                 |   Troubleshooting
-Virtualization                  |   SQL
-Cybersecurity                   |   Stakeholder Management Office 365                      |   Analytical Thinking
-Networking                      |   Problem Solving System Administration           |   Excellent Written and Verbal Communication Python Scripting & Programming  |   Time Management
+Windows Server Administration        |   Virtualization Active Directory                     |   Cybersecurity Networking (TCP/IP, DHCP, DNS)       |   Stakeholder Management Troubleshooting and Problem Solving  |   Analytical Thinking Office 365                           |   Problem Solving System Administration                |   Excellent Written and Verbal Communication Python Scripting & Programming       |   Time Management

 ### Certifications ###
 <div>